ZiliangMiao/Hybrid_Mapping_Cocalibration/ReadMe.md

 The SDK of the fisheye camera is in [MindVision SDK](http://www.mindvision.com.cn/rjxz/list_12.aspx?lcid=138).

 ## 4. Run Co-calibration
+### Sensors:
+Currently, this cocalibration method only supports omnidirectional camera and non-repetitive scanning LiDAR (Livox).

+If you want to calibrate the monocular camera and the Livox LiDAR, please replace the omnidirectional camera model to monocular camera model and modify the corresponding parameters of optimization.

+We will consider supporting other types of LiDAR in the future.

 ### Data:
 Make the data, (dataset_name), cocalibration directories, refer to the file structure below.

 Rename the accumulated non-repetitive scanned point cloud "full_fov_cloud.pcd", rename the hdr image "hrd_image.bmp".

 Put the two raw files into ~/cocalibration/data/(dataset_name)/cocalibration directory.
 ### Config:
 Modify the parameters in the config file, cocalibration.yaml.